-Sigrid Nuñez's new novel "The Friend" is about a lot of things — the suicide of a friend which will never be explained, the writing world and, at one point, sex trafficking.
-But most of all, it's about a Harlequin Great Dane, white with black patches, named Apollo.
+The recently announced winner of the 2018 National Book Award for fiction, "The Friend" by Sigrid Nuñez, is about a lot of things — the suicide of a friend which will never be explained, the writing world and, at one point, sex trafficking.
+But most of all, it's about a harlequin Great Dane, white with black patches, named Apollo.

 After her friend's suicide, the book's narrator — a cat person — is asked to take his massive pet in.
 They mourn together.

-"Once she has [Apollo], she realizes that he is going through a process of grieving just like her own, and that draws them very close together, and they get through it together," Nuñez tells Here & Now's Robin Young.
+"Once she has [Apollo], she realizes that he is going through a process of grieving just like her own, and that draws them very close together, and they get through it together," Nuñez told Here & Now's Robin Young in March.
 "They help each other heal."